-Garden with a magnificent garden and wildlife
+A temple with a magnificent garden and wildlife

-Kaju-ji Temple is famously known for its garden called 'Kaju-ji Hyochien'.
-Natural scenery of mountains in the background is used in designing of this garden.
-The temple is founded by Emperor Daigo over 1000 years ago.
-The buildings inside the temple were destroyed and rebuilt throughout history, but the garden remains and maintained through generations.
-Beautiful lotus flowers can be seen during the summer and changing colors of the leaves can be seen during the autumn.
-At this historical garde...moren, an evergreen shrub called haibyakushin growing around a uniquely shaped lantern can also be seen.
+The Kaju-ji Temple is famous for its garden called “'Kaju-ji Hyochien”'.
+The natural scenery of the mountains in the background was used in the design of this garden.
+The temple was founded by Emperor Daigo over 1000 years ago.
+The buildings inside the temple were destroyed and rebuilt throughout history, but the garden remained and was maintained through the generations.
+Beautiful lotus flowers can be seen during the summer and the changing colors of the leaves can be seen during autumn.
+At this historical garden, an evergreen shrub called haibyakushin, growing around a uniquely shaped lantern, can also be seen.

-Herons And Waterfowls
+Herons and Waterfowls

-Look Around The Garden
+Look Around the Garden

 Use the Binoculars

 Look for a green box on the side of the pond for the binoculars that are free to use.
 Watch the birds up in the tall trees coming back from their flight from Lake Biwa, where they often spend their day.
 Some stay in the area to protect their nests so if you are lucky, you may see some chicks as well.